 Whether it is walking or driving on thin slippery ice in the winter or jumping on state fair midway rides that plunge hundreds of feet straight down in the summer, stoic

 Minnesotans are raised to bravely defy both gravity and common sense.
 Many an unemotional, “my, but wasn’t that something” has been said by a shivering wet Minnesotan in sub-zero temperatures as a tow truck pulls their submerged vehicle out of a nearly frozen lake or heard at the state fair midway.
 However, it is considered highly un-Minnesotan to lose the contents of your stomach in either of these situations.
-First of all it violates the Lutheran prohibition of ever wasting food.
-The only acceptable exception to this rule involves accidental state fair lute fisk consumption and it would only apply if fisk hungry cats are present.
+First of all, it violates the Lutheran prohibition of never wasting food.
+The only acceptable exception to this rule would involve a accidental state fair lute fisk consumption and, then, would only apply if fisk hungry cats are present.